 A Joint Environmental Review of a Proposed Frack Sand Mining Operation in Manitoba.

-Canadian Premium Sand (formerly Claim Post Resources Inc.) is proposing a frack sand mining operation in Northeastern Manitoba and once fully operational the proposed mine will be extracting approximately 1 to 2 million tons of frack sand per year for 8.5 to 18 years.
+Canadian Premium Sand (formerly Claim Post Resources Inc.) is proposing to operate a frack sand open pit mine and processing facility in Northeastern Manitoba and once fully operational this proposed mining operation will be producing approximately 1 to 2 million tons of frack sand per year over the life span of its open pit mine.

 Based on similar frack sand mines in operation in the United States, there is a potential that 500 trucks per day will be required to transport processed frack sand from the proposed mine location to Winnipeg, to be then transported by rail to markets throughout North America.

 The adverse effects are especially so if the company determines that Hwy.
 59 is the preferred route, as there are tens of thousands who travel to and from the East Beaches communities on the East side of Lake Winnipeg throughout the summer months to enjoy their summer properties and even more who come to enjoy the various beaches in the region for the day.

 Therefore, with the potential adverse effects to human health, to freshwater, the possible impacts to Section 35 Rights and for expected increases in traffic fatalities and accidents due to the potential increase in traffic flow, we are requesting that the Federal Minister of Environment and Climate Change and the Manitoba Minister of Sustainable Development undertake a joint federal/provincial environmental panel review process with respect to this proposed frack mining operation in accordance with the Canada - Manitoba Agreement on Environmental Assessment Cooperation.

 Paul S. Graham needs your help with “A Request For a Joint Federal/Provincial Environmental Panel Review Process of a Proposed Frack Sand Mining Operation in Manitoba.”.
 Join Paul S. and 2,880 supporters today.